snakewizardd/dda_scaffold/README.md

 > **"The mind is not a vessel to be filled, but a fire to be kindled — and sometimes, protected from the wind."**

-DDA-X is an agent framework that models **psychological realism** in artificial intelligence.
-Unlike traditional reinforcement learning which optimizes for reward, DDA-X agents possess:
+DDA-X is an agent framework that explores **psychological modeling** in artificial intelligence.
+Inspired by biological stress responses, DDA-X agents feature:

 -   **Identity** — A persistent sense of self that survives across contexts
 -   **Rigidity** — Defensive responses to surprise, inspired by biological stress responses